 Section III The President shall appoint members to fill vacancies occurring between elections.

-Section IV All expenditures shall be approved by a majority of the Executive Board.
+Section IV All expenditures shall be approved by a simple majority of the Executive Board.

 Section V A majority of the Executive Board present and voting shall constitute a quorum.